f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 F5OS-C System Controller Upgrades
 =================================

-The system controllers are fully redundant, however during software upgrades there can be outages of the entire chassis with the initial 1.1.x releases of F5OS. v1.2.x versions of F5OS-C have introduced a rolling upgrade capability for the system controller upgrade process, which minimizes disruption to the chassis.
+The system controllers are fully redundant, however during software upgrades there can be outages of the entire chassis with the initial 1.1.x releases of F5OS. v1.2.x versions of F5OS-C introduced a rolling upgrade capability for the system controller upgrade process, which minimizes disruption to the chassis.
 The chassis must be already running a version of F5OS 1.2.x or later to take advantage of this capability.
 Upgrades from 1.1.x versions to a 1.2.x version will not see rolling upgrade functionality.

 This means that both system controllers will be updated at the same time thus causing an outage for all services within that chassis when running v1.1.x F5OS versions.
 For this reason, it is recommended you upgrade the system controllers during outage window and failover all services to the other chassis that is paired with the one you’re upgrading.
 For 1.2.x and later upgrades of F5OS-C on the system controllers, a rolling upgrade occurs where the standby controller is upgraded first, and when completed it will go to an active state, and the remaining controller will be upgraded.